StanfordLegion/legion/doc/README.txt

-script to automatically cross idnex the glossary and design patterns, results go into publish/glossary publish/design_patterns public/index.html
+script to automatically cross idnex the glossary and design patterns, results go into publish/glossary publish/design_patterns publish/index.html

 corssIndexGlossaryTerms.bash
 this script is called by crossIndex.bash

 createIndex.bash
-this creates the published/index.html after the other scripts have run
+this creates publish/index.html after the other scripts have run